jasonltorchinsky/radiative-transfer-amr/experiments/README.md

 Subdirectory Structure
 --------------------------------------------------------------------------------

-The subirectory structure from the experiments directory is
+The subdirectory structure for the `experiments` subdirectory is

 ```
 experiments